lawnjelly/Misc/Batching/batching.md

 * The item transform can be combined with the local transform and sent in a vertex attribute.
 * The final_modulate color can be combined with the vertex colors, and sent in a vertex attribute.

+In most cases this works fine, but this shortcut breaks down if a shader expects these values to be available individually, rather than combined.
+This can happen in custom shaders.

+### Custom Shaders
+As a result certain operations in custom shaders will prevent baking, and thus decrease the potential for batching.
+While we are working to decrease this cases, currently the following conditions apply:

+* Reading or writing COLOR or MODULATE - disables vertex color baking
+* Reading VERTEX - disables vertex position baking

 ## Parameters
 In order to fine tune batching, a number of project settings are available.
 You can usually leave these at default during development, but it is a good idea to experiment to ensure you are getting maximum performance.
 Spending a little time tweaking parameters can often give considerable performance gain, for very little effort.
 See the tooltips in the project settings for more info.